mastakcompany/bitly/README.md

 # How to install
 Python3 should already be installed.
-Then use 'pip' to install the dependencies:
+Then use `pip` to install the dependencies:

 1. Clone this repository or download the script file.
 2. Install the required Python packages using pip: